wmlex/mt7601/README.md

 <img src="http://porjo.github.io/mt7601/dongle1.jpg" width="150">
 <img src="http://porjo.github.io/mt7601/dongle2.jpg" width="150">

-Unfortunately, there is no driver in Linux kernel source tree which can work with this chip, yet.
 This repository is based on the original driver released by MediaTek which was rejected from Linux kernel because of the poor code quality.
 The repository includes various stability and performance improvements for kernels >= 3.x and has been tested with the following kernels:

 - 3.15.10-200.fc20.x86_64
 - 3.16.1-301.fc21.x86_64